ciaranfinn/distributed-file-system/README.md

 * `stack setup && stack build` or
 * `stack ghci`
 * `main`

+####Docker
+* The database,caching services require docker to startup.
+Otherwise the I had issues within my resolver when trying to build docker images.
+In the end I exposed the ports on the db services, and then ran the other services locally.

 ####Conclusion:
 > The project took a bit of a lul during the Christmas period as I dedicated some time to exam preparation.
 Another factor that slowed me down was the use of Haskell within the project.
 Though it is a great language, my lack of familiarity with some paradigms and types caused me great difficulty throughout.
 The submitted work represents my best attempt at an implementation of a distributed file server.